Zenith Cable Modem: Network Operations Center (NOC)

-By September 1994, the NOC was expanded with the introduction of two @ Cisco Catalyst 1200 Ethernet to FDDI switches, and two @ Cabletron MMAC-three FNB hubs (six Ethernet plus two FDDI), constructing a reliable path from the Federal Headend to the El Cajon headend, and eliminating one unreliable path between the AdvanceStack hub and the various Channelmizers and frequency translators.
+By September 1994, the NOC was expanded with the introduction of two @ Cisco Catalyst 1200 Ethernet to FDDI switches, and two @ Cabletron MMAC-three FNB hubs (six Ethernet plus two FDDI), constructing a reliable path from the Federal Headend to the El Cajon headend, and eliminating one unreliable path between the Advance Stack hub and the various Channelizers and frequency translators.

 Videoconferencing over cable modems in 19941995

-CUs-SeeMe and Apple QuickTime Conferencing 1.0 beta ran over the Zenith and Lancity proprietary cable modems when the RF path was sufficiently clean.
+CUs-SeeMe and Apple QuickTime Conferencing 1.0 beta ran over the Zenith and Lan city proprietary cable modems when the RF path was sufficiently clean.
 These modems were able to interoperate on the same RF fiber nodes using Frequency Division Multiplexing, using an Ethernet switch to join the otherwise incompatible networks.

 Late in the beta, 160 x 120 pixel video was increased to 320 x 240, and the audio quality greatly improved on the Apple Power Macintosh 7100 AV.

-Cogeco
+COGECO

 Cogeco in Canada launched with the 4 Mbit/s, external Rev D cable modem in roughly 1996, and by August 1997 had 2500 subscribers.
 The network experienced failures for three reasons: